jimsyyap/nvimjims/README.md

 ## - notes

-- code fold?
+- code fold + persistence?
 Joy.
-See keymaps.lua
+See keymaps.lua and autocmd.lua
 - scrolloff 999 instead of 10
 - vim.g mapleader set on init.lua is joy
 - this lazyvim bday is 19dec25